Olgaraa/Containerizing-an-application-Azure-Functions-Docker-/README.md

 In order to push an image to Azure Container Registry, you need to log in to ACR from your command line, by using the following command: docker login <login_server> -u <user> -p <access_key_password>
 docker login olga.azurecr.io -u olga -p bhbhb54h5b4h54b5h4b5h4

+Azure Container Instances (ACI) - a managed service that allows you to run containers directly on the Microsoft Azure public cloud